Frequently Asked Questions

 Yes, we guarantee privacy.

-Yes, although it is very rare that fans need follow up service because the bearings in the fans and motors are sealed and the units are designed to be completely self-sufficient.
-But we are happy to come back to your home in the event that you have any lingering concerns.
+Although it is very rare that whole house fans and sun tunnels need follow up service or regular maintenance, we are happy to come back to your home in the event that you have any lingering concerns.

 What are my payment options?

 What does the installation process look like from start to finish?